MunGell/awesome-for-beginners/README.md

 If you are looking to contribute then explore this list, look at [`first-timers-only` labelled open issues on Github](https://github.com/search?utf8=%E2%9C%93&q=label%3Afirst-timers-only+is%3Aissue+is%3Aopen&type=), and follow [@first_tmrs_only](https://twitter.com/first_tmrs_only) on Twitter to be notified when a new `first-timers-only` issue is created.

 If you are not a programmer, but would like to contribute, check out the [Awesome for non-programmers](https://github.com/szabgab/awesome-for-non-programmers) list.
+Being a beginner these projects inspires us to work more on a daily basis.
 ## .NET

 - [Shouldly](https://github.com/shouldly/shouldly/labels/Jump-In) _(label: Jump-In)_ <br> Should testing for .net - the way Asserting *Should* be!